iterorganization/IMAS-Python/docs/source/courses/advanced/explore.rst

 -----------------------------

 An IDS structure is a collection of IDS nodes (which could be structures, or arrays of structures themselves).
-In imas-python this is represented by the :py:class:`~imas.ids_structure.IDSStructure` class.
+In IMAS-Python this is represented by the :py:class:`~imas.ids_structure.IDSStructure` class.
 You will find these classes in a lot of places: